sophiallen/SQL/notes1.md

   - GO separates batches (it's a microsoft keyword, not really a SQL keword)
   - Semi-colons are not required in the management studio, but are most other places.
   - CREATE database is smart enough to figure out where the db should be added, if you don't specify.
-  - identity keyword auto-increments the key, primary key is self explanatory.
+  - identity(start, step) keyword auto-increments the key, primary key is self explanato
   - the n in nvarchar indicates unicode.
 Without it (varchar) is ASCII.
+N**var**char tends to take more processing power than **n**char (fixed length), nchar tends to take up more disk space.
+- Comments in SQL: /*Multiline */ or -- Single Line